MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 1. Generate a test token using the following PowerShell script.
 The script uses the `Get-ADALToken` cmdlet from the ADAL.PS module you installed earlier, in MIP SDK Setup and configuration.

-   - Copy the script and place it in a PowerShell Script file (.ps1 extension):
+   - Create a PowerShell Script file (.ps1 extension), and copy/paste the following script into the file:

      ```powershell
      $authority = 'https://login.windows.net/common/oauth2/authorize'  # Enforced by MIP SDK